 Insulation and Heating

 Winters in Andorra may not be freezing to the point of discomfort, but they are cold and snowy.
 Most houses here have sufficient insulation and heating systems that should make the weather bearable.
+If you’re planning on living here, consider asking for previous utility bills to have some idea of what you’ll be spending in the colder months.

 In any case, it’s best to test these out when you plan a visit to Andorra, preferably in early winter.